 - flapping their hands or rocking their body for comfort

-Treatment for nonverbal autism may include:
+Support for nonspeaking autism may include:

 - Educational interventions.
-Autistic children often respond well to highly-structured and intensive sessions that teach skill-oriented behaviors.
+Autistic children often respond well to highly structured and intensive sessions that teach skill-oriented behaviors.
 These programs help children learn social skills and language skills while also working on education and development.